System Design Space

 What helps in production

-• Regional sharding by cell ranges + replication by zones.
+• Regional partitioning by cell ranges plus replication across zones.

-• Graceful degradation: fallback to a coarser index resolution.
+• Graceful fallback to a coarser index resolution instead of a full outage.

 Common mistakes

-• Search only in one cell and forget about neighboring cells on the border of the radius.
+• Looking in only one cell and forgetting about neighboring cells at the radius boundary.

-• Make a global cache without regional sharding and without stampede protection.
+• Building one global cache without regional partitioning or stampede protection.

 S2 Geometry

-A practical tool for cell-based spatial indexing on a sphere.
+A practical toolkit for cell-based spatial indexing on the surface of a sphere.

 Related chapters